-Each year, Big Eyes, Big Minds brings a selection of the best films from all over the world to thousands of students in Singapore and St. Louis, from preschool to secondary school.
+Each year, Big Eyes, Big Minds brings a selection of the world's best films to thousands of students in Singapore and St. Louis, from preschool to secondary school.

-Tailored for specific age-groups, our programmes create dynamic learning experiences through shared viewing and meaningful conversation.
+Tailored for specific age-groups, our film programs create dynamic learning experiences through shared viewing and thoughtful discussions.

-Here's what some EDUCATORS have to say about BIG eyes, Big Minds:
+Here's what EDUCATORS have to say about US:

 The Gruffalo (UK)

 "Our school community was fortunate to attend a viewing of a variety of films this past spring.
 Clever animation, inspirational footage, and thought provoking story lines moved us to belly laughter, and a few tears.
 Each short film left its memorable mark.
 This children's film festival opens hearts and minds, young and old, to life themes found in every race and culture."